RHFieldProductManagement/ocp4_aio_role_deploy_cnvlab/files/lab/workshop/content/network-setup.md

 oc get nnce
 ```

-Check the status (it may take a few checks before all show as "**Available**", i.e. applied the requested configuration):
+Check the status (it may take a few checks before all show as "**Available**", i.e. applied the requested configuration, it will go from "Pending" --> "Progressing" --> "Available"):

 ~~~bash
 NAME                                                     STATUS